Skip to content

 Without giving away any of their secrets, that last one is a biggie, and something our tour guides take great pride in.

 “If it’s within my power to add something special that will connect with a guest’s specific interest, I will,” confides Seren.
 “Last year, we had a great couple visiting who had a specific interest in the geology of Purbeck and the Jurassic Coast.
-I knew that we would be visiting the area later that week and that Laycock Abbey houses a unique stone table made from Purbeck stone – it’s actually designated as one of the National Trust’s 100 treasured artefacts.
+I knew that we would be visiting the area later that week and that Lacock Abbey houses a unique stone table made from Purbeck stone – it’s actually designated as one of the National Trust’s 100 treasured artefacts.
 The Tower where it’s kept was closed to the public, so I rang ahead to ask if the curator could show our guests the table.
 This was completely off the itinerary and involved the guests taking a hidden passageway not open to the public.
 They loved it, and the table.”

 It’s clear that Seren gets a kick out of organising these kind of escapades.
 But we know what you’re wondering: what’s the most challenging request they’ve ever had to deal with?
 Seren spills the beans…